Chokak Hamam

-Chokak Hamam (Çökək hamam, "fallen bath") is a historical bath near Juma Mosque in Ganja.
-Historical-architectural monument built in 1606, by order of Shah Abbas.
+Chokak Hamam (Çökək hamam, "fallen bath"; حمامِ کوچه) is a historical bath near Juma Mosque in Ganja.
+Historical-architectural monument built in 1606, by order of Iranian Shah Abbas.

 The bathhouse was included in the list of immovable historical and cultural monuments of local significance by the decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 Naming

 The Chokak hamam is known by various names among the city's population.
 Since it was built by the order of Shah Abbas I, it is sometimes called the "Shah Abbas hamam."
 Due to its proximity to the Shah Abbas Mosque, it is also referred to as the "Mosque Bathhouse," and later it became known as the "Haji Alakbar Bathhouse" after the person who operated it.
 The name "Chokak " (meaning "sunken") comes from the fact that the bathhouse was built in a sunken area to ensure water pressure.